-We have based the foregoing discussion and analysis of financial condition and results of operations on our Condensed Consolidated Financial Statements, which we have prepared in accordance with U.S. GAAP.
-The preparation of these Condensed Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosures of contingent assets and liabilities at the date of the Condensed Consolidated Financial Statements and the reported amounts of revenues and expenses during the reporting period.
-Note 1 in the Notes to the Consolidated Financial Statements in our Annual Report for fiscal 2020, describes the significant accounting policies that we have used in preparing our Condensed Consolidated Financial Statements.
-On an ongoing basis, we evaluate our estimates related to revenue/collectability.
+We have based the following discussion and analysis of financial condition and results of operations on our condensed consolidated financial statements, which we have prepared in accordance with U.S. GAAP.
+The preparation of these condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
+Note 1 to the Condensed Consolidated Financial Statements for the fiscal year ended in our Annual Report for fiscal 2021, describes the significant accounting policies that we have used in preparing our condensed consolidated financial statements.
+On an ongoing basis, we evaluate our estimates, including, but not limited to, those related to revenue/collectability.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Our actual results could differ materially from these estimates under different assumptions or conditions.

-We believe the critical accounting policies listed below affect significant judgments and estimates used in the preparation of the Condensed Consolidated Financial Statements.
+We believe the critical accounting policies listed below affect significant judgments and estimates used in the preparation of the financial statements.